Jiezhoue/JieZhou_T1A1/readme.md

  The first problem of this code is it doesn’t have a prompt message to indicate what kind of data you ask user to input (number or string).
 The code is a temperature  formula which convert from celsius to Fahrenheit.
 So we can let the user know we need a number like “Please input a number: “.
 In Python3, the input is always string type, we have to covert it to float.
 But at the same time we still need to check if user’s input is a valid numeric number or alphabetic and numeric mixed number.
 That is the second problem of this code, so I create a function to check the input data is valid or not.
 If it’s a valid number then covert it to float and do the calculation, otherwise return a error message and let user know the input is invalid.

+ Here is the code link on github in case the wrong identation from copy and paste code. (https://github.com/Jiezhoue/JieZhou_T1A1.git)

 ```py
 def isfloat(num):
     try: